 Charms is not Quite Charming Enough

 Now I haven't read Kaye Gibbons' novel which "Charms for the Easy Life" is adapted from but it is very obvious that to fit the story of the Birch women into a movie it has been cut down.
 The trouble with this is that it not only causes the story to become disjointed but also at times confusing.
-Right from the start it feels like a hatchet job has been done in order to get to the point of Charlie Kate, her daughter Sophia and granddaughter Margaret all living under the same roof and at an age where Margaret is becoming a woman.
-It makes it feel like it is rushing to get to the main part and those scenes which link everything together are missing.
+Right from the word go it feels like a hatchet job has been done in order to get to the point where Charlie Kate, her daughter Sophia and granddaughter Margaret all living under the same roof and at an age where Margaret is becoming a woman.
+It makes it feel like it is rushing to get to the main part and those scenes which not only link everything together but explain things are missing.

-The choppy nature of "Charms for the Easy Life" continues till at least the half way mark where we seem to be getting snippets of storyline which don't naturally follow each other and actually end up being confusing.
+The choppy nature of "Charms for the Easy Life" continues till at least the midway point where we seem to be getting snippets of storyline which don't naturally follow each other and actually end up being confusing.
 A prime example is a scene where having gone to the pictures to see "Gone With the Wind" Charlie Kate walks out and Margaret follows where they sit on a bench and read a book.
-Now there is something said about the book, something which appears like it is trying to be funny yet because there is a sudden jump from walking out of the pictures and that line it doesn't work.
-And this issue constantly creeps up as it appears only the pivotal points of the story have made it onto the screen yet those parts which make sense of it all are missing.
+Now there is something said about the book, something which appears like it is trying to be funny yet because there is a sudden jump from walking out of the pictures and that line it doesn't work or really make sense.
+And sadly issues constantly creep up as it appears only the pivotal points of the story have made it onto the screen yet those parts which make sense of it all are missing.

 What this all boils down to is that "Charms for the Easy Life" is not a terrible movie but lacks the flow you expect from a nostalgic tale of 3 generations of women living in North Carolina.
 It does have its moments and there are a few really good scenes which make you smile but it suffers because it ends up not only disjointed but also confusing.